Need for zkSpeed: Accelerating HyperPlonk for Zero-Knowledge Proofs

-The original (CPU) HyperPlonk implementation uses breadth-first (level-order) tree traversal (BFS).
+The original (CPU) HyperPlonk implementation uses breadth-first (level-order) traversal (BFS).
 This is inappropriate for hardware acceleration as it puts increased pressure on SRAM capacity and off-chip bandwidth.
-For example, a problem size of $2^{23}$ requires up to $2^{22}$ intermediate elements in a layer, each 255 bits wide, which would require 128MB for the intermediates alone.
-We propose to use depth-first traversal (DFS) to address these challenges.
-This approach reuses and consumes intermediate results as they are computed, reducing the up to 255MB intermediates that must be stored on-chip or spilled to DRAM for problem size $2^{23}$.
+For example, a problem size of $2^{23}$ requires up to $2^{22}$ intermediate elements in a level, each 255 bits wide, which would require 128MB for the intermediates alone.
+We propose a hybrid strategy that applies depth-first traversal (DFS) to the upper levels of the binary tree and switches to BFS at lower levels.
+This approach leverages efficient memory reuse in the upper levels through DFS, while enabling parallelism in the lower levels via BFS.
+It reuses and consumes intermediate results as they are produced, reducing the amount of data that must be stored on-chip or spilled to DRAM.

-As shown in Figure~\ref{fig:tree_scenario}, for Build MLE, if the PEs produce two outputs per cycle at the last layer, other PEs will keep generating one element each cycle in the previous layer, and one element every two cycles of the first layer.
-Outputs are produced continuously in the last layer, and intermediate results like $(1-r_1)(1-r_2)$ are discarded after use.
-The multiplier tree (in FracMLE) and MLE evaluation also benefit from DFS.
-For instance, as long as the unit reads two MLE table entries each cycle, it can keep generating one item of the first layer per cycle, one item every two cycles of the second layer, and so on to sustain computation similarly to a pipeline.
-For ProdMLE, the design outputs all layers.
-Since we generate an item of the second layer during the first layer, we label each item's layer index to store results correctly.